 But do you know there are some brands which are so intertwined in our lives that we have completely forgotten that they are brand names to begin with.

-Here are the top 5 verbs you probably didnt even know they started off as brands.
+Here are the top 7 words you probably didnt even know they started off as brands.

 Escalator is actually a brand name.

 It was trademarked by Otis Elevator Co. back in 1899.
 The brand was created from the combination of two words; the Latin word, ‘scala’ which means step and the word ‘elevator’.

 It’s hard to call the frisbee as something else.

 The fristbee still remains as a trademark of the toy corporation, Wham-O.